 By working together, MANA physicians can responsibly manage the costs associated with health care, improve our practice efficiencies, and enhance overall care for patients.
 A board of directors elected by the physicians governs MANA.
 The board is advised and assisted by four principal leaders: Jason Wilson, Chief Executive Officer; Paula Maxwell, Chief Operating Officer; John Jordin, Chief Informational Officer; and Terry Hurt, Chief Financial Officer.

-Our mission is to improve quality of life by providing compassionate, comprehensive, quality healthcare.
+Our Mission is to improve the quality of life by providing compassionate, comprehensive, quality healthcare.

 MANA physicians and clinics have a reputation for excellence as leaders in the healthcare community for over 50 years.

 - In 1957, Dr. Joe B. Hall opened Fayetteville Diagnostic Clinic on Lollar Lane near Wilson Park.
 The land for the new clinic was donated by a community member.
 The design mimicked the multispecialty clinics Dr. Hall had studied in the Army and at Duke University.
 The clinic helped attract the first internal medicine and medical specialists to Northwest Arkansas.

 - In 1960, Fayetteville Diagnostic Clinic added one of the first medical laboratories with lab technicians outside a hospital in Fayetteville.
 Lab tests were done manually, by hand.